Skip to Content

 Horse Racing vs. Other Betting: The Key Difference

 In sports betting, the sportsbook sets the odds.
-A team listed at +150 will pay +150 whether one person bets it or one million people bet it.
-The house is on the other side of every wager, and the house makes money through the spread or the juice.
+A team listed at +150 will pay +150 whether one person bets it or a million people bet it — the house is on the other side of every wager and makes money through the spread or the juice.
+Horse racing works entirely differently.
+There is no house on the other side.
+You are betting against other bettors in a shared pool.
+The track is simply the administrator — it takes its cut, then distributes the rest to whoever picked the winner.

 Feature Sports Betting (Fixed Odds) Horse Racing (Pari-Mutuel)